 - Fill a large bowl or bucket with cold water and take it outside.

 - Cut the peony stem from the bush.

-- Hold the peony by the stem and submerge the bloom into the water and hold it there for 10-15 seconds.
-The ants will float out of the flower.
+- Hold the peony by the stem and submerge the bloom into the water upside down and hold it there for 10-15 seconds.
+The ants will float out of the petals.

 - Remove the peony from the water and gently shake it to remove the excess water.

-- Place the flower in another vessel with water.
-Be sure to keep flowers that have been dunked away from flowers that haven’t.
+- Place the cut stems in a vase with water.
+Be sure to keep cut flowers that have been dunked away from flowers that haven’t.